Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Charm What Stands Before Me

 As the name of this prayer implies, Glioca will turn the supplicant's enemy into an ally ... for awhile.
-The duration, of course, is dependent on the worshipper's faith.
+The duration, of course, is dependent on the worshiper's faith.

 #### Return to Safety